 Chance: Escape from the Holocaust (Middle Grades, ages 8-10, but best for older readers).
 Caldecott illustrator Uri Shulevitz recalls his harrowing wartime childhood.

 Number the Stars by Lois Lowry (middle Grades, ages 10-12).
 The Newbery-winning story of the heroic Danish Resistance, in saving almost all the Jews of Denmark.
-We need to review this one!
+A modern classic.

 The Boy in Striped Pajamas (Middle Grades, ages 11-13, but best for older readers).
 A 9-year-old German boy whose father has been assigned to “Out-With” (his mispronunciation of Auschwitz) befriends a Jewish boy on the other side of the fence.
 His naivete blunts the hard edges of what’s going on, but it’s easy to read between the lines.